MichaelMcCulloch/hyperchess/README.md

-# HyperTicTacToe
+# hyperchess

 Experimenting with higher-dimensional Tic-Tac-Toe using Rust, optimized bitboards, and Domain-Driven Design.

 ## Overview

-HyperTicTacToe is a high-performance implementation of Tic-Tac-Toe that scales to N-dimensions (2D, 3D, 4D, etc.).
+hyperchess is a high-performance implementation of Tic-Tac-Toe that scales to N-dimensions (2D, 3D, 4D, etc.).

 ### Classic
 ```